 1983 August: The body of the Buran orbiter was delivered to NPO Energia's Control and Test Station, KIS, where it would be used as a "Complex Stand" (KS-OK) for testing of the vehicle's systems.

 1983 December: A full-scale mockup of the Buran orbiter, designated OK-ML-1, arrived to Baikonur.
 (52)

 1983 Dec.
 13: The Typolev-154 flying laboratory designed to test software and automated landing systems of the Buran orbiter conducted its first flight.

 1983 Dec.
 27: Bor-4 No. 405, a model of the Spiral space plane was launched into orbit and splashed down in the Black Sea instead of Indian Ocean to maintain secrecy around the project.
 It was announced under name Kosmos-1517.

 1984 March: NPO Energia started electrical tests onboard the KS-OK test orbiter at the organizations test station, KIS.
 (52)

 1984 June 4: A full-scale test stand of the Buran's flight control system, known as PRSO, was powered up for the first time.

-1984 July 6: The first launch from Kapustin Yar on a suborbital flight in the direction of Lake Balkhash of the K65M-RB5 (Cosmos-3) launcher with Bor-5 No. 501, a 1 to 8 scale model of the Buran orbiter.
+1984 July 6: The first launch from Kapustin Yar on a suborbital flight in the direction of Lake Balkhash of the K65M-RB5 (Kosmos-3) launcher with Bor-5 No. 501, a 1 to 8 scale model of the Buran orbiter.
 Due to an electrical failure, the model did not separate from the launch vehicle.

 1984 August: A full-scale mockup of the Buran orbiter, designated OK-MT, arrived to Baikonur.
 (52)